 6. Density Gradient Ultracentrifugation

 Fun fact!
-Ultracentrifuge measurements enabled a PhD student to propose a remarkably accurate structure of DNA 1948 a full 5 years before James Watson and Francis Crick published the crystal structure of DNA in 1953.
+Ultracentrifuge measurements enabled a PhD student to propose a remarkably accurate structure of DNA in 1948 a full 5 years before James Watson and Francis Crick published the crystal structure of DNA in 1953.

 Other nifty applications of the ultracentrifuge include fractionation of cell organelles, determining the size of small particles, and even separating out isotopes of uranium to generate nuclear reactor fuel.